5 things you need to know before developing mobile applications

-The Apple and Android app stores have been around for over over a decade.
-Countless app ideas have come and gone because an idea alone doesn’t make it unique.
+The Apple and Android app stores have been around for over a decade.
+Countless apps have come and gone because its idea is not unique, or it doesn’t offer any improvements over existing successful apps.
 Through research, you may discover similar app ideas attempting to solve the same problem.
-Just because there is a similar app doesn’t mean you should give up on your idea.
-As they say, there is always a better way to do the same thing.
-A competitive analysis will help you identify the strengths and weaknesses of these mobile apps.
+Just because there is a similar app doesn’t mean you should give up.
+If you have a better angle, or way to help users make something happen, your app can knock out the incumbent leader.

-If you want users to find your app, you need to promote it.
-A website is an essential step to promote your app (more on app promotion down below).
-It is important to secure a website domain name early in the process.
-You will also want to verify that no other live apps share your name on the app store.
+Your app may not be developed, but there are certain marketing activities to do right now.
+One is to register a website domain name for your app early in the process, which later you can use to promote your app.
+You will also want to verify that no other live apps share your name on the Apple and Android app stores.
 If this is a new business we recommend registering the business before you launch your app.
 App Stores require you to register the app using a business name.

 Hire App Developers

 Once you have a business strategy in place, it is time to build your app.
-Quality mobile apps require UI design, programming, QA testing, and project management.
-It is unlikely that you will find a genius developer to fill each need.
-You will need to hire a team for your project.
-Who you hire will be entirely dependent on your budget and needs.
+Quality mobile apps require UI design, programming, QA testing and product management.
+Finding a single developer who has the expertise to handle each phase is unlikely.
+You may wish to assemble and hire a team for your project.
+Who you hire depends on your budget and needs.
 You have a few options.

 Hire In-house Developers

-Hiring freelancers can provide you flexibility.
-Most app development projects will require the skills of multiple freelancers.
-Hiring multiple freelancers presents a different challenge.
-You may have trouble locating freelancers in the same geographical location and timezone.
-Managing freelancers across the globe is doable.
-However, it can present project management challenges for the unprepared.
+Hiring freelancers can provide flexibility.
+Most mobile app development projects require the skills of multiple freelancers.
+Hiring multiple freelancers presents different challenges.
+You may have trouble locating freelancers in your geographical location or time zone.
+Managing freelancers across the globe can be done.
+However, it will likely present additional project and resource management challenges.
 Most companies hire freelancers for a specialized skill and short term assignments.
-If you choose to pursue freelancers, we recommend relying on platforms like LinkedIn or Indeed.
+If you choose to pursue freelancers, we recommend relying on trustworthy platforms like LinkedIn or Indeed.

 Hire app development agency